jonathanatuscpsu/Database-Management-Systems/index.md

-Welcome to Business Database Management Systems (MGT 4058)!
+Welcome to Database Management Systems (MGT 4058)!
 This introductory course on databases providing hands-on experience with a DBMS.
 Topics include data modeling, relational database design, and SQL.
 <!---Students will be first grounded in the core of the Python computer programming language.
 Later in the semester, the course will turn to applying Python to important tasks routinely included in data science workflows, such as tasks relating to data wrangling (processing and transforming data in order to derive an informative and manageable data set).--->

 <!---https://catalog.barnard.edu/barnard-college/courses-instruction/course-search/?term=3&level=4000%2C9999&pl=0&ph=10&college=BC--->